 It can’t be understated how monumental the undertaking of launching legalized cannabis was for Canada and its licensed producers.
 Illicit cannabis in Canada was and still is a multi-billion dollar industry with quality product and loyal consumers.
 With the current restrictions in place, promoting legal brands is incredibly difficult.
 However, it seems as though the industry as a whole is beginning to strengthen.

 As we saw, most of the brands in Canada experienced nominal growth since legalization.
-In the most recent three months (December 2019 to February 2020) with the introduction of Cannabis 2.0, mass retail openings and legal supply stabilizing, Canadians are slowly starting to wake up.
-We have seen a lift in brand health metrics across the board from December 2019 to February 2020.
-While we cannot attribute this to any one cause, it does seem that cannabis brands are beginning to grow in terms of consumer recognition and awareness.
+In the past quarter with the introduction of Cannabis 2.0, mass retail openings and legal supply stabilizing, Canadians are slowly starting to wake up.
+We have seen a lift in brand health metrics across the board over the past 3 months.
+While we cannot attribute this to any one cause, it does seem that cannabis brands are beginning to grow with pace.

-The outliers in this trend are cannabis giants Canopy and Aurora.
-Aurora’s declines since the previous 3 months have been the most pronounced at ~2% in both aided awareness and trial.
+The one exclusion to this trend are cannabis giants Canopy and Aurora.
+Aurora’s declines have been the most pronounced at ~2% in both aided awareness and trial.
 Tweed has lost approximately half a percentage in both metrics, but Canopy as a whole has seen gains with strong performance from Tokyo Smoke.
 The success of Tokyo Smoke is likely driven by the brand’s increased retail presence.
-With the exception of a few very small producers, all brands are strengthening compared to September-November 2019.
+With the exception of a few very small producers, all brands are strengthening compared to fall 2018.
 Some brands, specifically Tokyo Smoke, Edison and 7Acres have increased by almost 2% off relatively small base sizes.

 It remains to be seen whether this growth trend will continue and propel the Canadian legal cannabis market in terms of total sales and share stolen from the illicit market.
 However, this trend could signify that Canadian consumers are indeed starting to establish brand preference if only at a small scale.